Parameterized Algorithms for Kidney Exchange: Results

-We present our results in this section.
-We begin with presenting an \FPT algorithm for the \KE problem parameterized by the number of patients who receive a kidney.
+We begin with presenting an \FPT algorithm for the \KE problem parameterized by the number of recipients who receive a kidney.
+Note that, although the number $t$ of recipients who receive a kidney may not be small, this number is always smaller than the total number $n$ of donors.
+Thus an \FPT algorithm parameterized by $t$ will always be efficient on some instances of the problem compared to the $\OO(2^n n^3)$ time algorithm of Xiao and Wang~\cite{xiao2018exact}.
 We use the technique of color coding~\cite{alon1994color,alon1995color} to design our algorithm.